dapr/quickstarts/11.hello-dapr-slim/README.md

 ...
 ```
 > **Note**: the `--app-port` (the port the app runs on) is configurable.
 Our Node app happens to run on port 3000, but we could configure it to run on any other port.
 Also note that the Dapr `--port` parameter is optional, and if not supplied, a random available port is used.

-The `dapr run` command looks for the default components directory which for Linux/MacOS is `$HOME/.dapr/components` and for Windows is `%USERPROFILE%\.dapr\components`.
-On initializing in self hosted mode without docker, the components folder is empty.

-While in this sample we do not use any components for defining state stores or pubsub, usually a developer would modify them or create custom yaml definitions depending on the application and scenario.

 ## Step 4 - Post Messages to your Service